Introduction & Background

 Development of the Learning Outcomes Framework

-The leaning outcomes framework development is led by a Reference Group chaired by Rachel Monaghan, Deputy Director, Global Health Partnerships.
+The learning outcomes framework development is led by a Reference Group chaired by Rachel Monaghan, Deputy Director, Global Health Partnerships.
 Membership of the Reference Group includes a variety of stakeholders and subject matter experts who will inform the design and content of the learning outcomes framework.

 The first stage of the project is focused on desk research to review existing source documents and working with the reference group to develop a draft learning outcomes framework.
 A draft is anticipated to be ready for wider consultation in late 2022.